Rush (Aly & AJ song)

 "Rush" is a pop rock song recorded by American pop rock duo Aly & AJ for their debut album Into the Rush.
 The track was released as their first official single nationwide by their label Hollywood Records, and as the album’s fifth single overall.
 It was first released to Radio Disney on October 14, 2005 to promote the Disney Channel Original Movie Twitches, but later grew to become extremely popular, which led to a mainstream release on February 28, 2006.
 It was later released for digital download on July 11, 2006 and on November 25, 2006 in Australia.

 Song information

 "Rush" is a moderate pop rock song in a key of D minor.
 The song is also featured on the soundtrack to the Bratz: Rock Angelz video game (as "Into the Rush") and in the Disney Channel Original Movie Twitches.

 Track listings

 Music video

-There are two different versions of the video.
+There are two versions of the video.
 The first version, released by Disney only, featured Aly & AJ performing the song live in concert and scenes from Twitches.

-The second version was directed by Marc Webb and shot in Hawai, premiering on February 15, 2006.
-It portrays the sisters traveling to five different locations: a beach, a campsite, a jungle, a bazaar and a music store.
+The second version was directed by Marc Webb and shot in Hawaii, premiering on February 15, 2006.
+It portrays the sisters traveling to five locations: a beach, a campsite, a jungle, a bazaar and a music store.
 One of the locations that was filmed is known as Jackass Gingers which is a popular local swimming spot on the island of Oahu.